malicktb/interleaving-ab-testing/DATASET_DESCRIPTION.md

 This dataset comes from the PRM (Personalized Re-ranking for Recommendation) research from Alibaba's Taobao e-commerce platform.
 It contains real production data for training learning-to-rank and recommendation models.

+This dataset contains full lists of items shown to real users along with the corresponding user clicks/interactions.
+This enables offline simulation of recommendation experiments without needing to interact with live users - you can evaluate different ranking algorithms against actual user behavior.

 **Source:** https://github.com/hf4Academic/PRM

 ## Important: Feature Documentation Limitations